phaistonian/SVGInnerHTML/README.md

+# SVGInnerHTML

-SVGInnerHTML.js is a small Javascript shim that provides support for the .innerHTML attribute (setting and getting) for SVG and G elememnts.
+SVGInnerHTML.js is a small Javascript shim that provides support for the .innerHTML attribute (setting and getting) for SVG and G elements.

 Check the index.html file for a demo.